Aman-zishan/sDAO-with-chainhook/README.md

 To get the application running, follow these steps:

-1. Clone the repository: `git clone [git@github.com:Aman-zishan/sDAO.git](https://github.com/Aman-zishan/sDAO.git)`
+1. Clone the repository: `git clone https://github.com/Aman-zishan/sDAO-with-chainhook.git`
-2. Navigate into the directory: `cd sDAO`
+1. Navigate into the directory: `cd sDAO-with-chainhook`
-3. Install the dependencies: `yarn install`
+2. Install the dependencies: `yarn install`
-4. Start the development server: `yarn dev`
+3. Start the development server: `yarn dev`
+4. In another terminal run the server: `node sdao-api/server.js` (should be run from root directory)

 ## Setup